SilverSurge/Zense_0/Assets/readme.txt

 I have tried to experiment with the UI in unity.

 #MY KNOWLEDGE ABOUT GAMEDEV
-I also know somethings about shadergrapha, vfxgraphs, the new input system and many more.
+I also know somethings about shadergraphs, vfxgraphs, the new input system and many more.
-I have actually attended a course on UDEMY by GameDev Tv and Rick Davidson.
+I have actually attended a course on UDEMY.

 I also have made those basic projects like
 Delivery Driver, Snow Boarding, Quiz game, TileVania and LaserDefender